wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 };
 ```

-- Modify the `Header.vue` to get something like this
+- Modify the `Header.vue`.
+Copy/paste the following code to replace the code in `./components/Header.vue`:

-`components/Header.vue`
+`Path: ./deliveroo-clone-tutorial/frontend/components/Header.vue`

 ```js
 <template>